James Longuski: Career and research

 In the late 1990s together with Nathan Strange of JPL, he developed the method and coined the term, the “Tisserand graph,” widely used for gravity-assist spacecraft trajectory design (a concept independently introduced by Labunsky et al.).
+Longuski developed this mathematical method to help aid in complex gravity assist trajectories.
+Allowing for the calculation to go from months or years, to hours or even days.
 He also developed the technique and coined the term, “V-Infinity Leveraging,” which uses a deep space maneuver to leverage (increase or decrease) the hyperbolic velocity at the next gravity-assist body.

 Longuski began work on Mars cycler trajectories in 1985 when Buzz Aldrin visited JPL looking for verification of his proposed trajectory now known as the Aldrin cycler.
 The concept involves placing a large spacecraft (or astronaut hotel) in orbit around the Sun that continually flies by Mars and Earth, providing a permanent human transportation system between those planets.
 Longuski was able to verify Aldrin's concept and together they developed several versions of cycler trajectories.

 In 2001, Longuski with Ephraim Fischbach and Daniel Scheeres proposed a test of Albert Einstein's General Theory of Relativity based on spacecraft trajectories.
 Longuski is co-inventor with Dan Javorsek of a Method of Velocity Precision Pointing in Spin-Stabilized Spacecraft or Rockets.